Maximal $\mathrm{PSL_2}$ subgroups of exceptional groups of Lie type

-We let $\bar G$ be an almost simple group with socle $G/Z(G)$.
-The maximal subgroups $M$ of $\bar G$ split into three categories: $M\cap G$ is a maximal subgroup of $G$, $M\cap G$ is not a maximal subgroup of $G$, and $G\leq M$.
-The third collection are easily computed, and the first can be deduced from a list of maximal subgroups of $G$.
+We let $\bar G$ be an almost simple group with socle $G/Z(G)$, which embeds into $\Aut(G)$.
+The maximal subgroups $M$ of $\bar G$ split into three categories: $M\cap (G/Z(G))$ is a maximal subgroup of $G/Z(G)$, $M\cap (G/Z(G))$ is not a maximal subgroup of $G/Z(G)$, and $(G/Z(G))\leq M$.
+The third collection is easily computed, and the first can be deduced from a list of maximal subgroups of $G$ by taking normalizers.
 However, the second, called \emph{novelty} maximal subgroups, cannot easily be seen from the maximal subgroups of $G$.
-They arise in the following manner: let $H$ be a subgroup that is not maximal in a simple group $X$, but $H$ is normalized by a group of outer automorphisms $A$ of $X$ while every proper subgroup of $X$ properly containing $H$ is not normalized by it.
+They arise in the following manner: let $H$ be a subgroup that is not maximal in a simple group $X$, but $H$ is normalized by a group of automorphisms $A$ of $X$ while every proper subgroup of $X$ properly containing $H$ is not normalized by it.
 In this case, $H.A$ is a maximal subgroup of $X.A$.
-However, it is of course very difficult to understand these if one is simply given a list of maximal subgroups of $X$, so we will prove more than simply that a given subgroup is not maximal in the simple group, but that it is contained in stabilizers of various subspaces of a given module, enough that we can see that it does not form a novelty maximal subgroup.
+However, it is of course very difficult to understand these if one is simply given a list of maximal subgroups of $X$, so we will prove more than simply that a given subgroup is not maximal in the simple group, but that it is contained in stabilizers of various subspaces of a given module, enough that we can see that it cannot form a novelty maximal subgroup.